mParticle/docs/src/pages/guides/data-subject-requests/index.md

 Each DSR follows the same basic workflow:

-1. The Data Subject submits a DSR to the Data Controller.
+1. The data subject submits a DSR to the data controller.

-1. The Data Controller must log, authenticate and verify the request.
-If they choose to accept the request, the Data Controller forwards a request to mParticle in its role as a Data Processor.
+1. The data controller must log, authenticate and verify the request.
+If they choose to accept the request, the data controller forwards a request to mParticle in its role as a data processor.
 The request provides:
-    * One or more identities for the Data Subject;
+    * One or more identities for the data subject
-    * The type of request: "Erasure", "Access" or "Portability";
+    * The type of request: "Erasure", "Access" or "Portability"
-    * The time the Data Subject submitted the request;
+    * The time the data subject submitted the request
-    * An optional list of Status Callback URLs.
+    * An optional list of status callback URLs

 1. On receipt of the request, mParticle sets the status of the request to "Pending" and sends a status callback request to all URLs listed in the original request.
 This callback includes an expected completion time for the request, which is calculated as: the time it will be scheduled for processing plus 48 hours to ensure the job completes in time.